 A psychological thriller about five women who carry ghosts and long-buried secrets, and the one reporter whose curiosity led to unraveling the tragic truths that began at a demolished apartment site.

 Painful yet hilarious, this book is one of the most brutally honest and necessary teen novels of our time, about mental disorders, hope, and humor, even when you sometimes have to ride the spiral downward.

-Two young boys’ wanderings along dangerous coastlands and discovery of a rifle will lead to such monstrosities, one will suppress them as an adult, leaving only his brother to tell their horror story.
+Two young boys who wander along dangerous coastlands and discover a rifle will lead to such monstrosities that one will suppress them as an adult, leaving only his brother to tell their horror story.

 A humorous foray into summer love and second chances at Butternut Lake, featuring a librarian mother who loves Jane Austen, her rebellious teen, and a sympathetic listener, a Labrador named Murphy.